dabrahams/SPMBuildToolSupport/README.md

      given the name you'd use to invoke it in a shell (e.g. "find").
    - `.swiftScript`: the executable produced by building a single specific `.swift` file, almost as though the file was passed as a parameter to the `swift` command.
+   - `.swiftToolchainCommand`: an executable from the currently-running Swift toolchain, given the name you'd use to invoke it in a shell (e.g. "swift", "swiftc", "clang").

 3. To turn a `PackagePlugin.Path` or a `Foundation.URL` into a string that will be recognized by the host OS (say, to pass on a command line), use its `.platformString` property.  **Do not use